Raitou/GCNet/docs/en/net/The Overall Structure.md

 ## Authentication Code
 > ![](http://i.imgur.com/iyWTNuP.png)

-Represented by the last 10 bytes of the buffer, this is the portion of the packet which is meant to assure the authenticity and integrity of the rest.
+Represented by the last 10 bytes of the buffer, this is the portion of the packet meant to ensure the authenticity and integrity of the rest.

 In Grand Chase, it consists in a [MD5](https://en.wikipedia.org/wiki/MD5)-[HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) (Hash-based Message Authentication Code).

 > ![](http://i.imgur.com/G7wV9BW.png)

-The authentication code calculation is done based on the portion of the packet's buffer shown above (from the first byte after the packet size until the last byte of the encrypted payload).
-The calculation also takes an 8-byte auth key which is defined at the beginning of the networking session (it will be better detailed in the [last section](./The%20Beginning%20of%20the%20Session.md#the-beginning-of-the-session)).
+The authentication code calculation is done based on the buffer's portion shown above (from the first byte after the packet size until the last byte of the encrypted payload).
+The calculation also takes in account an 8-byte auth key that is defined at the beginning of the networking session (it will be better detailed in the [last section](./The%20Beginning%20of%20the%20Session.md#the-beginning-of-the-session)).

 Normally, a MD5-HMAC would have a size of 16 bytes.
 But if we take a look at our packet's HMAC we will notice that it's only 10 bytes long.
-That's because in Grand Chase is truncated, being left with the size of 10 bytes.
+That's because, in Grand Chase, it's truncated, being left with the size of 10 bytes.
 > ![](http://i.imgur.com/uTFcywp.png)

 In red, you can see the portion of the HMAC present in the packet compared to the entire HMAC calculated to that section of the packet's data.